Talha755101565645520/numericalTicTacToeGUIGame/README.md

+# README to Know About the Numerical Tic Tac Toe Graphical User Interface GUI Game

-# Important Details about this Project
+## Important Details about this Project

 I created a Graphical User Interface GUI Game called Numerical_Tic_Tac_Toe in Python 3 using Python's built-in toolkit called Tkinter.
 The purpose of this program is to motivate users, in other words, players of the game by testing their mathematical skills in a game of Numerical_Tic_Tac_Toe where the first player whether it